 - Kites and kite strings made of materials that conduct electricity

 - Lawn darts with elongated tips

-For the full list of items prohibited from importing into Canada, check the Consumer Product Safety section on Health Canada’s website.
+For the full list of prohibited items, check Health Canada’s Consumer Product Safety section.